ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **Understanding the `while (n > 0)` Loop in `sys/net/iflib.c`**

-The loop we’re about to study looks like this:
+The loop we're about to study looks like this:

 ```c
 	while (n > 0) {
 	    ...
 	}
 ```

-It comes from **iflib** (the Interface Library) in FreeBSD’s network stack, in a section of code that connects **netmap** with network drivers.
+It comes from **iflib** (the Interface Library) in FreeBSD's network stack, in a section of code that connects **netmap** with network drivers.

 Netmap is a high-performance packet I/O framework designed for very fast packet processing.
 In this context, the kernel uses the loop to **refill receive buffers**, ensuring the network interface card (NIC) always has space ready to store incoming packets, keeping data flowing smoothly at high speed.